Drexel's 2017 Udall Scholarship Recipients

 innovative ideas, professional advice, and job and internship

 The students’ selection places Drexel among the top institutions in terms of the number of Udall Scholars this year.
+Only one other university can claim three Udall recipients, and no other institution has three recipients in the same award category.
 This also doubles the number of Drexel Udall Scholars and is the most Udall Scholarships awarded to Drexel students in a single year since the program was established in 1992!

 Huge congratulations to Ashleigh, Vince, and Michelle!

 Special thanks to the members of Drexel’s 2017 Udall Campus Committee, who worked with the Fellowships Office during the winter term to review applications, conduct interviews, and advise nominees on their applications: